MaryamHajeb/hekayti-App/README.md

 ## Overview
-The application contains list of products such as shoes, slippers on which user can click to view its details and then, add them to cart.
-User can like and dislike the product as well.
-Also, User can sell products, if he/she signed up as a Seller.
+The application contains the feature of listening to the story, as well as verifying the accuracy of the reading to the child.
+It also contains reports on the extent of progress.
 Some other features are as following:
 - Login / Signup .
 - The child can review the story.